 Either there is no default mail client or the current mail client cannot fulfill the messaging request.
 Please run Microsoft Outlook and set it as the default mail client.

-.. you need to reset the default mail client using the steps listed below.
+.. you need to reset the default mail client to resolve the issue.

 This resets your default mail client settings.